-In development for the documentary ‘Souled Out,’ set for an October 2020 release.
-She moderated the nationally televised 2016 presidential debate and community town hall for One America News Network, was an ESSENCE magazine contributor for the 2016 presidential election; creator, executive producer and chief news anchor of the half-hour weekly news program ‘ATTV This Week’; creator, host and executive producer for the ‘Africa In America’ series of documentaries on MHz networks; and as senior strategist for media and engagement at the Republican National Committee from 2013-2015, hosted a series of interviews with the Republican field of 2016 presidential candidates; led and produced the RNC’s #CommittedToCommunity multimedia campaign; and continues to advise for various creative corporate media campaigns, direct sociopolitical documentaries and report as a freelance correspondent.
+Wall directed and executive produced the documentary feature film ‘Souled Out,’ set for an October 2020 release.
+She moderated the nationally televised 2016 presidential debate and community town hall for One America News Network, was an ESSENCE magazine contributor for the 2016 presidential election; the creator, executive producer and chief news anchor for the weekly news program ‘ATTV This Week’; creator, host and executive producer for the ‘Africa In America’ series of documentaries airing on MHz networks; and as senior strategist for media and engagement at the Republican National Committee from 2013-2015, hosted a series of interviews with the Republican field of 2016 presidential candidates; led and produced the RNC’s #CommittedToCommunity multimedia campaign.
+Wall continues to advise for various creative corporate media campaigns, direct sociopolitical documentaries and report as a freelance correspondent.

 Wall was named among “Washington’s Most Powerful Women” for her political and presidential media strategy work in 2012 and earned consecutive first and second place PR News Awards for branding and use of video in a media campaigns in 2011 and 2010.
 She was part of the 2008 Peabody Award Winning “Best Political Team on Television” for CNN and CNN.com. and received 1st and 2nd place National Association of Black Journalists (NABJ) awards for her documentaries on race relations in America in 1997 and 1998.

 SVP of Communications from 2009-2011, Wall instituted and led the multimedia communications department at Fortune 500 healthcare company Amerigroup, earning consecutive first and second place PR News Awards for branding and use of video in media campaigns.
-In addition to managing a media relations, digital and marketing portfolio, Wall designed the build for the company’s first state-of-the-art television and editing studios, commissioned and produced over 100 award-winning video projects and led its C-suite executive conferences, creative team projects, and overall messaging strategy.
+In addition to managing a media relations, digital and marketing portfolio, Wall designed the build for the company’s first state-of-the-art television and editing studios, commissioned and produced over 100 video projects and led its C-suite executive conferences, creative team projects, and overall messaging strategy.

-Tara took her political reporting chops to Washington, DC in 2004 to serve in a senior political position at the Republican National Committee, having spent more than a decade as a television anchor and reporter at local ABC, NBC and CBS affiliates in Western, SE Michigan, and Metro Detroit.
+Tara took her political reporting chops to Washington, DC in 2004 to serve in a senior political position at the Republican National Committee, having spent more than a decade as a television anchor and reporter at local ABC, NBC and CBS affiliates in St. Louis, MO; Western, SE Michigan, and Metro Detroit.

 She has received two National Association of Black Journalists (NABJ) awards for her documentaries on race relations in America.

 Wall holds a Virginia teaching license from Shenandoah University with endorsements in Television & Media Production, Business & Information Technology and Marketing; and a Bachelor of Science degree from Eastern Michigan University with a major in Telecommunications & Film and a minor in Law & Government.

-In her spare time, Wall is an avid kayaker, organic foodie, and doting aunt.
+In her spare time, Wall is an avid kayaker, holistic lifestyle advocate and doting aunt.